Impact of Covid-19 crisis on industrial production

 Recent development of industrial production

-In April 2021, industrial production in the EU increased by 0.5 % compared with the previous month; in the euro-area industrial production increased by 0.8 %.
-The EU April increase followed an increase of 0.8 % in March and a decrease of 1.0 % in February.
-After severe decreases in April (-19.3 %) and March 2020 (-10.2 %), industrial production strongly recovered in May 2020 (12.7 %), June (9.7 %), and July (4.7 %).
-Despite the more modest growth rates since August 2020, the total loss of industrial production due to the Covid-19 crisis has now been recovered; the April 2021 industrial production stands at a level of 100.3 % of what it had been in February 2020, i.e. just before the crisis.
+In July 2021, industrial production in the EU increased by 1.4 % compared with the previous month; in the euro-area industrial production increased by 1.5 %.
+The increase in the EU in July followed a stagnation in June and a decrease of 0.9 % in May.
+Despite the relatively modest growth rates in the first months of 2021 and the occasional decreases (in February and May), the July 2021 industrial production stands at a level of 101.0 % of what it had been in February 2020, i.e. just before the crisis.